Shufflecake: Plausible Deniability for Multiple Hidden Filesystems on Linux: Introduction

 \subsection{Limitations of Existing Solutions}

 So far, the landscape of available PD solutions presents many gaps, both in usability and in security, a fact also hinted at by the relatively scarce adoption of such solutions.
-By far the most widespread today is VeraCrypt, which comes with many limitations.
-WoORAM-based techniques have been studied in the last few years as promising alternatives to address TrueCrypt and VeraCrypt's security issues.
-However, it is important to stress that even the most performant WoORAM-based schemes are still very slow or wasteful.
-To put this in perspective: HiVE has a slowdown of roughly 200x I/O throughput and wastes 50\% of the disk space, while some recent constructions such as DetWoOram~\cite{detwooram} reach a slowdown of ``only'' 5x but at the cost of wasting 75\% of the disk space.
-This leaves us with the dilemma of either choosing single-snapshot, efficient solutions with limited security, or WoORAM solutions with unacceptable performance loss and arguably stronger security.
+By far the most widespread today is VeraCrypt, which comes with many limitations. woORAM-based techniques have been studied in the last few years as promising alternatives to address TrueCrypt and VeraCrypt's security issues.
+However, it is important to stress that even the most performant woORAM-based schemes are still very slow or wasteful.
+To put this in perspective: compared to a baseline, HiVE has a slowdown of roughly 200x I/O throughput and wastes 50\% of the disk space, while some recent constructions such as DetWoORAM~\cite{detwoORAM} reach a slowdown of ``only'' 5x but at the cost of wasting 75\% of the disk space.
+This leaves us with the dilemma of either choosing single-snapshot, efficient solutions with limited security, or woORAM solutions with unacceptable performance loss and possibly stronger security.

-Moreover, WoORAMs solutions themselves might not be bulletproof.
-In fact, we believe that the idea that \texttt{read} requests do not change the underlying state of the physical device is a somewhat strong assumption, and hard to justify with modern, complex SSDs that might, for example, cache \texttt{read} requests in some undocumented memory area of the firmware, or store read data on an ad-hoc buffer to improve performance, etc.
+But woORAMs solutions themselves might not be bulletproof.
+In fact, we believe that the idea that \nread requests do not change the underlying state of the physical device is a somewhat strong assumption, and hard to justify with modern, complex SSDs that might, for example, cache \nread requests in some undocumented memory area of the firmware, or store read data on an ad-hoc buffer to improve performance through closed-source optimizations, etc.

 Another big problem of many plausible deniability solutions (including TrueCrypt) is that the OS itelf (or other applications installed therein) can unintentionally leak to an adversary the presence of hidden data when a hidden volume is unlocked.
 This can happen for example through the OS logging disk events, search agents indexing files within the hidden volume when this is unlocked, even applications such as image galleries or document readers caching previews of opened documents.
 Customizing the OS' behavior in such a way to avoid these pitfalls is an almost hopeless task~\cite{schneiertc}.
 A proposed solution to this problem is to have the OS itself \emph{inside} a hidden volume, which is the idea that led to the concept of ``hidden OS'' on TrueCrypt.
 However, as far as we know, TrueCrypt (and VeraCrypt) remain the only implementation of this idea, limited to the Windows OS.
 Overall, we can say that a versatile PD solution able to balance security and usability has been sorely missing for years, especially for Linux, where no really practical solution exists.